Thomas precession: History

-Thomas precession in relativity was already known to Ludwik Silberstein, in 1914.
+Thomas precession in relativity was already known to Ludwik Silberstein in 1914.
 But the only knowledge Thomas had of relativistic precession came from de Sitter's paper on the relativistic precession of the moon, first published in a book by Eddington.

-In 1925 Thomas relativistically recomputed the precessional frequency of the doublet separation in the fine structure of the atom.
+In 1925 Thomas recomputed the relativistic precessional frequency of the doublet separation in the fine structure of the atom.
 He thus found the missing factor 1/2, which came to be known as the Thomas half.

 This discovery of the relativistic precession of the electron spin led to the understanding of the significance of the relativistic effect.
 The effect was consequently named "Thomas precession".

 Introduction

 Definition

 Consider a physical system moving through Minkowski spacetime.
 Assume that there is at any moment an inertial system such that in it, the system is at rest.
 This assumption is sometimes called the third postulate of relativity.
 This means that at any instant, the coordinates and state of the system can be Lorentz transformed to the lab system through some Lorentz transformation.

 Let the system be subject to external forces that produce no torque with respect to its center of mass in its (instantaneous) rest frame.
 The condition of "no torque" is necessary to isolate the phenomenon of Thomas precession.
 As a simplifying assumption one assumes that the external forces bring the system back to its initial velocity after some finite time.
 Fix a Lorentz frame O such that the initial and final velocities are zero.

 The Pauli–Lubanski spin vector S_{μ} is defined to be (0, S_{i}) in the system's rest frame, with S_{i} the angular-momentum three-vector about the center of mass.
 In the motion from initial to final position, S_{μ} undergoes a rotation, as recorded in O, from its initial to its final value.
 This continuous change is the Thomas precession.